dennisdietrich/First180Days/dotnet annotated.md

-The following is a preview - or an _ad_, if you will - for my new talk "_Sitting in meetings all day long: My first 180 days as a new Software Engineering Manager_"
+The following is a preview - or an _ad_, if you will - for my new talk "_Sitting in meetings all day long: My first 180 days as a new Software Engineering Manager_" coming soon to a developer conference near you!

 ### Introduction